Portsmouth Harbor Lighthouse

 Places to Visit Nearby:

-Welcome to where I’ve been living for over 20 years!
 Historic Portsmouth offers many cultural events, tours, and theater events you can enjoy along with plenty of specialty shops and restaurants.
-Narrated tours by the Seacoast Trolley Company provide views of Portsmouth Harbor and Whaleback Lighthouses along with tours of historic areas of the city of Portsmouth.
+Narrated tours by the Seacoast Trolley Company provide views of Portsmouth Harbor and Whaleback lighthouses along with tours of historic areas of the city of Portsmouth.

 You can explore the inside the USS Albacore submarine, the prototype for modern submarine, converted into the Albacore Submarine Museum.

-One of the most beautiful oceanside parks is Great Island Common, on New Castle Island within walking distance from the lighthouse.
+One of the most beautiful oceanside parks is Great Island Common, on New Castle Island within walking distance from Portsmouth Harbor Lighthouse.
 It offers beaches, rocks to climb and views of Portsmouth Harbor and Whaleback lighthouses.
 As the park is located at the mouth of the Piscataqua River, you may occasionally be treated to views of tugboats bringing in and escorting out shipping traffic from Portsmouth.

 Children's Museum of New Hampshire in Dover, offers many events and exploratory activities for kids.
 For family fun, you’ll find Water Country with plenty of water slides and rides off Route 1 in Portsmouth.